vifon/texas/README.md

 INSTALLATION
 ------------

+TL;DR: Run `./install.sh`.
+You don't need to read any further if you're not interested what does it actually it.

+Currently there is no support for the plugin managers such as [antigen](https://github.com/zsh-users/antigen) due to a bit tricky loading process.
+If you use them, be sure to load `texas` after loading the plugins managed by the manager.
+I've encountered some strange hard to track issues otherwise.

+**INSTALLATION DETAILS**

 The installation is comprised of two steps: installing a `ranger` plugin and installing a shell plugin.
+Both are mandatory.

-**Step 1: Install ranger plugin** (mandatory)
+**Step 1: Install ranger plugin**

 Copy `texas.py` to `~/.config/ranger/plugins`.